-- The bay width for use by disabled persons allows for the door to be fully opened to improve movement in and out of the car and to provide greater room for assistance to be given to those with reduced mobility.
-An additional 1.2m wide cross hatched area is required to the driver's side and the rear of the vehicle151. - Access zones may be shared between adjacent bays, provided each vehicle has 1,200mm access on both driver and passenger sides.152 - Accessible spaces should be provided within 50m of an accessible entrance and can be distributed between alternative entrances.
-For large retail/sports developments where it may not be possible to site the accessible spaces close to the entrance, seating should be provided at no more than 50m intervals along the access route.153
+- The bay width for use by disabled persons allows for the door to be fully opened to improve movement in and out of the car and to provide greater room for assistance to be given to those with reduced mobility149.
+An additional 1.2m wide cross hatched area is required to the driver's side and the rear of the vehicle150. - Access zones may be shared between adjacent bays, provided each vehicle has 1,200mm access on both driver and passenger sides151.